Skip to contents

 Adjusted predictions can also be calculated for each group level in mixed models.
 Simply add the name of the related random effects term to the terms-argument, and set type = "random".

-In the following example, we fit a linear mixed model and first simply plot the marginal effetcs, not conditioned on random effects.
+In the following example, we fit a linear mixed model and first plot the population-level predictions.
 Please see also the dedicated vignette for mixed models for further details and examples.

 library(lme4)